those in need

 Last year’s drive collected approximately 71 million pounds of non-perishable food that was left in bags next to postal customers’ mailboxes.
 It was the 12th consecutive year that letter carriers have collected more than 70 million pounds of food, and it brought the drive’s grand total to more than 1.4 billion pounds of food collected.
 We can't wait to see what the numbers are for 2016.

 Our goal is to establish a firmly grounded network of volunteers who work together to identify and remedy issues that hinder community growth and civic responsibility among people.
+GIVE Club will be successful when communities are engaged and work together to create solutions for sustainable change.

 The Angel House- Redford, MI